Sunblood/D2RML/README.md

 Allows you to launch and connect with multiple instances of Diablo 2 Resurrected using pre-generated login tokens.

+# D2RML IS FREE SOFTWARE.
+IF YOU PAID FOR THIS SOFTWARE, YOU HAVE BEEN SCAMMED.

 Requires handle64.exe from https://docs.microsoft.com/en-us/sysinternals/downloads/handle (included with the compiled exe)

 ### Discord: https://discord.gg/PwGR2rRafX